puppetlabs/puppet-docs/source/puppet/5.3/hiera_custom_backends.md

 Hiera calls a `data_hash` function with two arguments:

 * A hash of options
 	* The options hash will contain a  `path` when the entry in hiera.yaml is using `path`/`paths`,`glob`/`globs`, or `mapped_paths`, and the backend will receive one call per path to an existing file.
 When the entry in hiera.yaml is using `uri`/`uris`, the options hash will have a `uri` key, and the backend function is called once per given uri.
 When `uri`/`uris` are used, hiera does not perform an existence check.
-It is up to the function to type the options parameter as wanted (for example, to accept only `path`, or only a `uri`, or none; if returning a constant map, or both).
+It is up to the function to type the options parameter as wanted.
 * A `Puppet::LookupContext` object

 ### Return type